cuevaio/pdf-to-html/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Updated with CodeSandbox API

+Updated with CodeSandbox API

+Updated with CodeSandbox API

+## AI Agent Update

+This update was made by an AI agent (code0) using the CodeSandbox API.

+- Automated file modification
+- Demonstration of AI-driven development workflow
+- Generated on: 2025-07-28T18:19:46.278Z

+## AI Agent Update

+This update was made by an AI agent (code0) using the CodeSandbox API.

+- Automated file modification
+- Demonstration of AI-driven development workflow
+- Generated on: 2025-07-28T18:27:41.659Z

+## AI Agent Update

+This update was made by an AI agent (code0) using the CodeSandbox API.

+- Automated file modification
+- Demonstration of AI-driven development workflow
+- Generated on: 2025-07-28T18:32:50.917Z

+## AI Agent Update

+This update was made by an AI agent (code0) using the CodeSandbox API.

+- Automated file modification
+- Demonstration of AI-driven development workflow
+- Generated on: 2025-07-28T18:34:07.926Z

+## AI Agent Update

+This update was made by an AI agent (code0) using the CodeSandbox API.

+- Automated file modification
+- Demonstration of AI-driven development workflow
+- Generated on: 2025-07-28T18:37:04.232Z